-What’s on Zelensky’s schedule?
+What’s on Zelensky’s schedule during his visit to the US?

 As a show of gratitude for the US’s assistance during the war, the Ukrainian president is also expected to present Mr Biden and Congress with a Ukrainian flag signed by Ukrainian soldiers.
 Mr Zelensky was handed the flag on Tuesday when he paid a visit to the besieged eastern city of Bakhmut and met with Ukrainian soldiers on the frontline.

-At around 6am ET on Wednesday, the Ukrainian president tweeted that he was on his way to the US.
+At around 6am UK time (1am ET), the Ukrainian president tweeted that he was on his way to the US.

 “On my way to the US to strengthen resilience and defense capabilities of Ukraine.
 In particular, @POTUS and I will discuss cooperation between Ukraine and the US.
 I will also have a speech at the Congress and a number of bilateral meetings,” he said.